Pipe rolls: History

-By the time of King John, the Pipe rolls were growing unwieldy, as too many fines and fees were being recorded, making the finding of information in the rolls difficult.
-Eventually, after some experimentation, by 1206 a system was settled on whereby the actual detailed receipts were recorded in a set of receipt rolls and only aggregates were entered in the Pipe rolls.
-A further reform in 1236 resulted in debts being recorded in separate Estreat rolls, and only the totals entered into the Pipe rolls.
-In 1284 the Statutes of Rhuddlan were issued, which further reformed the accounting systems, and further reduced the detail contained on the Pipe rolls.
+By the time of King John, the pipe rolls were growing unwieldy, as too many fines and fees were being recorded, making the finding of information in the rolls difficult.
+Eventually, after some experimentation, by 1206 a system was settled on whereby the actual detailed receipts were recorded in a set of receipt rolls and only aggregates were entered in the pipe rolls.
+A further reform in 1236 resulted in debts being recorded in separate Estreat rolls, and only the totals entered into the pipe rolls.
+In 1284 the Statutes of Rhuddlan were issued, which further reformed the accounting systems, and further reduced the detail contained on the pipe rolls.
 At this time, a large number of unrecoverable debts were also removed from the rolls, a process that had also been attempted in 1270.
-The attempt in 1270 had marked old debts with a "d" and stipulated that they were not to be re-entered into future Pipe rolls unless they were paid off.
+The attempt in 1270 had marked old debts with a "d" and stipulated that they were not to be re-entered into future pipe rolls unless they were paid off.
 But this had not worked, and so in 1284 old debts were to be recorded on a separate roll.
 The statutes in 1284 also laid out a procedure where debtors whose documentation of payment of debt that hadn't been accepted in the past would have that documentation accepted, thus helping to clear out some of the backlogged debts on the books.

-Yet more extraneous details were removed from the Pipe rolls under the Cowick Ordinance of June 1323, along with further ordinances in 1324 and 1326, all of which were done during the time that Walter de Stapledon held the office of Treasurer.
+Yet more extraneous details were removed from the pipe rolls under the Cowick Ordinance of June 1323, along with further ordinances in 1324 and 1326, all of which were done during the time that Walter de Stapledon held the office of Treasurer.
 Prior to this reform the rolls had become clogged with debts, and clauses 2 through 8 of the Cowick Ordinance attempted to return the rolls to an exposition of accounts.
 Another attempted reform at this time was the removal of customs receipts, as well as military accounts, from the rolls.
-New offices in the Exchequer were also created, in an attempt to speed up the auditing process and lessen the time it took to prepare the Pipe rolls and other financial records.
-The attempt to remove non-Exchequer accounts did completely remove those types of records from the Pipe rolls; further reforms in 1368 created a set of foreign rolls, and all extraneous records in the Pipe rolls were transferred to those rolls.
+New offices in the Exchequer were also created, in an attempt to speed up the auditing process and lessen the time it took to prepare the pipe rolls and other financial records.
+The attempt to remove non-Exchequer accounts did completely remove those types of records from the pipe rolls; further reforms in 1368 created a set of foreign rolls, and all extraneous records in the pipe rolls were transferred to those rolls.

 In 1462, the Exchequer was told to no longer summon for audit any farms or feefarms worth over 40 shillings per year, as these would be supervised by a newly appointed board of receivers or approvers.

-The Pipe rolls series ended in 1834 when the office that was in charge of their creation, the Pipe Office, was abolished.
+The series of pipe rolls ended in 1834 when the office that was in charge of their creation, the Pipe Office, was abolished.